-Overall capital assets increased \$423,618.67 from fiscal year 2008 to fiscal year 2009.
+Overall capital assets decreased \$38,644.00 from fiscal year 2008 to fiscal year 2009.
+The decrease in capital assets is due to additions to capital assets being less than depreciation expense.
 For more detailed information, please refer to the Notes to the Financial Statements.